autolab-project/autolab/README.md

 ```

 Remarks:
-- If you accidentally remove the config.ini file or the 'usit' folder from your home directory, they will be re-generated when importing usit again (but with default values).
+- If you accidentally remove the *config.ini* file or the *usit* folder from your home directory, they will be re-generated when importing usit again (but with default values).
 - The values of an existing config.ini file will never be modified by USIT, so you won't have to modify it after update of this package.